COVID-19 Small Business Relief Checklist [January 2021 Update]By George Malone

 This is not meant to be professional advice – please speak with your accountants, attorneys, human resources, and payroll advisors for guidance.

 Small Business Loans

-This post provides a checklist of loans available to small businesses.
+This post provides a checklist of loans or financing options available to small businesses.
 This list was originally posted in April of 2020 and updated in January of 2021:

 Loan Amount: Up to $25,000

 Rate and Term: Unknown but will be replaced by EIDL, described below.